Frequently Asked Questions

 Zenthai Shiatsu

 • Absolutely not.
 Zenthai Shiatsu sessions are tailored to the individual and meet you where your body is at.
-It can be adapted to each individual circumstance by drawing on a range of techniques, through diagnosis and relevant treatment.
-We aim to restore balance to the body, this may result in increased flexibility if this is what you are working towards.
+It can be adapted to each individual circumstance by drawing on a range of techniques, through diagnosis and the relevant treatment.
+We aim to restore balance to the body and mind — this may result in increased flexibility if this is what you are working towards.

 • Anybody from children to the elderly and everything in between looking for a preventative health care modal that will keep the qi of the body flowing freely, promoting longevity and vitality for the body, mind and emotions.